Gmousse/dataframe-js/README.md

 [Export](./doc/index.md#export): Export a DataFrame in different files format or javascript objects.

-[Working with all the DataFrame](./doc/index.md#general): Display and manipulate your DataFrame.
+[DataFrame informations](./doc/index.md#informations): Show some informations about your DataFrame.

-[Working with Columns](./doc/index.md#columns): Use Columns to format your DataFrame.
+[Working with Columns](./doc/index.md#columns): Use Columns to format or to restructure your DataFrame.

-[Working with Rows](./doc/index.md#rows): Manipulate and transform rows of a DataFrame.
+[Working with Rows](./doc/index.md#rows): Manipulate and transform rows of your DataFrame.

-[Working at Row level](./doc/index.md#row): Use the Row api to set or get some values on each Row when you map, filter or simply manipulate Rows...
+[Working at Row level](./doc/index.md#row): Use the Row api to set or get some values when you map, filter or other Rows manipulations...

 [Working with aggregates](./doc/index.md#groupeddataframe): Apply aggregations when you groupBy a DataFrame in order to resume your data.